jh3y/kody/README.md

 Defines the brew casks to be installed.
 ###`global_npm_modules` : object
 Defines the npm modules to be installed globally along with their version.

+##known issue
+If you are happily using a directory with `kody` but then delete it, this will ruin your symlinks in home and you will need to set up again.
+It's ideal if you can back up your original config files.
+You can always just manually copy them into the home directory if need be or delete them and re run `kody`.

+I will be writing a backup option for the symlinking tasks of `kody`.

 ##extending
 If you're looking to extend by adding more tasks, you can get a head start with the boilerplate coffeescript file in `src/coffee/lib/tasks`.